The omnivore “neutrality” defense

-For a concise reference to plant-based nutrition, I always recommend Vegan for Life by Jack Norris and Virginia Messina, both registered dieticians.
+For a concise reference to plant-based nutrition, we recommend Vegan for Life by Jack Norris and Virginia Messina, both registered dieticians.
 Vegan for Life will answer all of your concerns and questions.
-It is backed up by the best peer-reviewed scientific research.
-It even has a chapter on how to evaluate nutritional claims in an age of confusing and conflicting information, much of which is directly funded or heavily influenced by the meat and dairy industries.
+It is backed up by the best peer-reviewed scientific research, and includes a chapter on how to evaluate competing nutritional claims in an age of confusing and conflicting information, much of which is directly funded or heavily influenced by the meat, dairy and egg industries.

 Get an email alert when posts like this one are published.